 Meighan and I had a walk planned for the afternoon, but it started pouring down rain.
 We decided to drive over to the At Home store to shop around.
 I ended up finding a giant full-length mirror for my bedroom.
 I needed to purchase this like years ago!

-Told you it’s the same salad on repeat.
-For dinner, I had a kale salad loaded with sweet potatoes, sunflower seeds, pumpkin seeds, chickpeas, guacamole, rice, and Brussels sprouts.
+I told you it’s the same salad on repeat.
+I had a kale salad loaded with sweet potatoes, sunflower seeds, pumpkin seeds, chickpeas, guacamole, rice, and Brussels sprouts for dinner.
 Meighan brought me this multi-green kombucha a couple of weeks ago when we did the woodworking class and got me hooked on it.
 I’ve actually been hooked on all things kombucha lately.
-I bought a case of it on Amazon because I love having it with my salads, or while I’m meal prepping.
-Plus, Kombucha is very very good for you!
+I bought a case of it on Amazon because I love having it with my salads or while I’m meal prepping.
+Plus, Kombucha is very, very good for you!
 She got me a kombucha starting kit for my birthday, and I need to break it out this weekend.